dydz/dydz.github.io/blog/_posts/2021-07-16-write-a-script.md

 <img src="/assets/images/jekyll-install-jekyll.png" alt="Jekyll's third step: Install Jekyll" width="561" height="574" srcset="/assets/images/jekyll-install-jekyll.png 1x, /assets/images/jekyll-install-jekyll@2x.png 2x">

-It tells me to install jekyll.
+It tells me to install Jekyll.
 Then get my Ruby version to build the PATH to export, but it only uses the major and minor version numbers.
 I chose to compute that version string and after reading the Ruby API docs came up with a Ruby script and encoded that into my shell script:

 ```bash
 #!/bin/sh